Highwood Construction - is a certified TREX Pro contractor.

 We install and recommend Trex brand composite decking.

 The above deck is made of Trex 'Transcends' decking with hidden fasteners.
-Color: 'Tree House'.
+Color: 'Tree House' (no longer in production, but Tiki Torch color is similar).

 We installed Redwood guardrails, topped with a Trex 1x6 board.
 The handrails are stained with a 'natural' oil base exterior stain.